IshaanAnandShinde/Chipin-INDIA-/README.md

 # Chipin-INDIA-
-Tried creating a website with integration of payment gateway.
+Have tried creating a website along with integration of a payment gateway.

+Website Link: chipinindia.unaux.com